raspberrypilearning/recruiting-volunteers/en/step_5.md

 --- task ---

-**Think** about how you want those who are interested to contact you about the volunteer oppurtunity.
+**Think** about how you want those who are interested to contact you about the volunteer opportunity.

 --- /task ---